 - 17. The graduate will be able to do the following: - a.
-Work in partnership with patients in an open and transparent manner, respect their individuality, concerns and preferences and support patients in expressing what is important to them (including by active listening and responding to feedback).
-People may have particular needs or preferences related to disability or religion, for example, but take care not to make assumptions as a result of particular protected characteristics treat each person as an individual, being curious to explore their particular concerns and preferences, identifying and overcoming barriers in communication. - b.
-Understand and apply the principles of remote and face to face consultations appropriately.
+Work in partnership with patients in an open and transparent manner, respect their individuality, concerns, preferences dignity and modesty, and support patients in expressing what is important to them (including by active listening and responding to feedback).
+People may have particular needs or preferences related to disability or religion or other protected characteristics, for example, but take care not to make assumptions as a result of these.
+Treat each person as an individual, being curious to explore their particular concerns and preferences, identifying and overcoming barriers in communication. - b.
+Understand and apply the principles of remote and face-to-face consultations appropriately. - c.
+Communicate information effectively.
+This should be demonstrated by, for example: - i. providing support for patients to express what is important to them - ii. demonstrating effective interpersonal skills, being polite and considerate with patients and colleagues and treating them with dignity and courtesy - iii. demonstrating clear and effective communication skills including written, verbal and alternative formats, to enhance patient care1 - iv. communicating sensitive information to patients, carers or relatives effectively and compassionately and being sensitive to the needs of patients - v. provide the information to patients that they want or need to know, clearly, fully and honestly and in a way they can understand, to enable them to make informed decisions about their care. - d.
+Obtain consent for all aspects of examination and treatment as appropriate in accordance with GOsC guidance, this includes: - i. being able to explain the nature and implications of treatment, in the context of potential prognosis, and what patients can expect from you as an osteopath